Dhvani35729/Handbook-of-Modern-Sensors/README.md

 While reading this textbook, I created my own exercises to supplement my understanding of the material.
 The goal was to couple building with reading.

+## Notes
+Notes were taken in RoamResearch and exported here.

 ## Textbook:
 Handbook of Modern Sensors